s-hironobu/mcb/README.md

 # mcb

 mcb is a simple memcached benchmark.
+This has been tested by using CBMC(http://www.cprover.org/cbmc/), valgrind(http://valgrind.org/), and Intel Inspector XE.

 ## Compile